-The Hill Street Police Station building was designed by J.F.
+The Hill Street Police Station building in Singapore was designed by J.F.
 McNair and Frank Dorrington Ward, chief architect of the Public Works Department, and opened in 1934.
-At the time, the six-storey building was the largest government building in Singapore.
+At the time, the six-storey building with a surface area of 25,000 square meters was the largest government building in Singapore.
 Modern for its time, it even featured flushing toilets and electric lifts.
-Declared a national monument in 1998, it is now home to the Ministry of Communications and Information and the Ministry of Culture, Community and Youth.
-Its 927 window shutters have been painted in shades of rainbow colours in 1997.

 Old Hill Street Police Station - facade with colourful windows